Cherry Eye: What It Is & When to Seek Help for Your Dog

 This prolapse can happen to any dog, but there are a few factors that make some dogs prone to cherry eye.
 "Certain breeds such as English bulldogs, cocker spaniels, and cane corsos have a genetic predisposition to this condition, usually within the first year of life," explains Vygantas.
 Other dogs breeds that are prone to cherry eye include:

-In general, breeds with shorter muzzles as well as toy and teacup breeds tend to be more likely to experience cherry eye than their longer-nosed, full-sized counterparts.
+In general, breeds with shorter muzzles (many of whom have brachycephalic syndrome) as well as toy breeds and teacup dogs tend to be more likely to experience cherry eye than their longer-nosed, full-sized counterparts.
 And young dogs—puppies under a year old—are most susceptible as well.

 What Are the Symptoms of Cherry Eye?